tinalexander/tinalexander.github.io/pages/2023/08-august.md

 # August 25, 2023

+## CDC spokesperson on timing interval between COVID shots

+- **Source:** email by Jason McDonald of Centers for Disease Control and Prevention
+- **Date:** received August 25, 2023

+> Getting a COVID shot now could delay getting the updated one if the data demonstrates to CDC and ACIP that an interval between shots is warranted.
+>
+> Until then, best for people to consult with their health care professional about what is best based on their individual situations.

 ## Mississippi official on increases in COVID-19 emergency room visits

 - **Source:** statement emailed from Mississippi Department of Health